-According to the increase and decrease rate of 2.71% and 7.14% of Consumer Price Index (BPI) and Wholesale Price Index (WPI) in 2022 released by the Directorate General of Budget, Accounting and Statistics, the inflation situation does not impose material impact on the Company's profit or loss.
+According to the increase rate of 2.71% of Consumer Price Index (BPI) in 2023 released by the Directorate General of Budget, Accounting and Statistics, the inflation situation does not impose material impact on the Company's profit or loss.
 The Company keeps a close eye on the fluctuation of market prices, and makes adjustments of sales prices, raw materials and inventory amount accordingly.
 The Company currently does not have any immediate material impact due to inflation.